Making it happen.

 Michel’le Roddy is a public relations and social media professional with 2+ years experience working in the consumer industry.
 The USC Trojan (’12) has a passion for research and social media analytics and enjoys photography, cooking, good BBQ, and music.
 Currently, Michel’le is an Account Manager at WCG, a fully integrated communications agency that works with the world’s leading companies in healthcare, consumer products and technology.

 |Wes Tanaka, Sponsorship and Development Manager

 Wes Tanaka retired from Southern California Edison in December of 2009 after 37 years of service.
 At the time of his retirement, he was the SCE Public Affairs Director for Los Angeles County and City of Los Angeles.
 Throughout his career at SCE, he was very involved with a broad range of community organizations and was a key contact at SCE for AAJA-LA.
 Currently, he is Board Chair for the United Cambodian Community of Long Beach and a board member for the Center for the Pacific Asian Family, Pacific Asian Counseling Services and the Congress of California Seniors.
 Wes also acts as an advisor to a number of other non-profit organizations.

 |Andrea Wang, Website Manager

-Andrea Wang is a digital content producer with a penchant for writing and beautiful, utilitarian design.
+Andrea Wang works as a web producer for the entertainment section of the Los Angeles Times.
 She recently completed a digital media fellowship at Southern California Public Radio (KPCC 89.3), which she won through AAJA in 2011.
 She graduated from UCLA, where she was staff reporter and radio host for The Daily Bruin.
 Her goal is to generate innovative content that builds communities, encourages discourse and fosters lifestyles.